 Coach Ford-Centonze stays active with Girls and Youth in sport, having been a past clinician for the NCAA Youth Education Through Sport(YES), as well as a panelist at the Patrina Foundation Leadership Conference at The Ethel Walker School.
 During the summer of 1999, Coach Ford-Centonze was an instructor and panelist at the Girls Scouts of the USA National Sports Event.

 Ford-Centonze started her coaching career at her alma mater, Appalachian State University, where she was assistant track coach from 1984-86.
 She also holds a master's degree in Athletic Administration from Appalachian State.
 As an undergraduate, she captained the 1981-82 and 1982-83 Mountaineer track squads and was chosen Appalachian State's Most Valuable Performer as a junior when she went undefeated in the 400 in just her second year of track competition.

-She and her family live in Lebanon, New Hampshire.
-She is the proud mother of Christian and Antonio.
+She is a resident of Lebanon, New Hampshire and is the proud mother of Christian and Antonio.

 Ford-Centonze's Career Heptagonal Champions